-With the discriminator strategy, a discriminator field is used to retrieve the type name directly from each document.
+With the discriminator strategy, a discriminator field is used to retrieve the entity type name directly from each document.

-When indexing, the \entity\type field is populated transparently with type name for each document.
+When indexing, the entity_type field is populated transparently with the name of the entity type for each document.

-When searching, the docvalues for the type field is transparently requested to Elasticsearch and extracted from the response.
+When searching, the docvalues for the entity_type field are transparently requested from Elasticsearch and extracted from the response.